DBL™ Gentamicin Injection BP

 - rash, itching, hives or severe skin reaction.

-These symptoms are signs of an allergic reaction to gentamicin.
+These symptoms are signs of an allergic reaction

 If any of the following happen, tell your doctor or nurse immediately:

 - problems with your balance

 These are very serious side effects.
 You may need urgent medical attention or hospitalisation if you experience any of these.
 Serious side effects are rare.